1henrypage/dds25-14/README.md

 K8s is also possible, but we do not require it as part of your submission.

-## Outdated Information (I think)

-> They said we are only allowed to use python and k8s was unnecessary in the lecture.

-**You are free to use any web framework in any language and any database you like for this project.**

 #### minikube (local k8s cluster)

 This setup is for local k8s testing to see if your k8s config works before deploying to the cloud.